 With these stakeholders, it’s important to keep them informed and in the loop while maintaining their level of interest.
 While they might not have a formative say in the product, they feel more important when they’re filled in on the evolution of your business.

 Quadrant 3: Keep Satisfied

-The “keep satisfied” section is where people would traditionally think to place most stakeholders, and this is where many influential parties will find themselves.
-This section falls onto the high influence low-interest portion of the diagram, meaning the parties in this lot are highly influential to the business as a whole but not entirely interested in the day-to-day use of the product.
-Stakeholders in this section are often parts of the ownership or funding groups.
+The “keep satisfied” section is where people traditionally think to place most stakeholders, and this is where many influential parties will find themselves.
+This section falls onto the high influence low-interest portion of the diagram, meaning the parties in this section are highly influential to the business but not entirely interested in the day-to-day operations.

 This section of stakeholders can sometimes create conflict with other parties because, while they aren’t product champions, they have their own demands for the direction of the business.
 These demands may often clash with other people’s interests and will usually require a compromise to find a solution.

 Quadrant 4: Actively Engage

 The last section is the most critical on the entire stakeholder map and is the “actively engage” section.
 This portion corresponds with both high influence and high interest, meaning the parties in this section will be your most important stakeholders.